snonux/tasksamurai/README.md

 ## Hotkeys

-- `h`: show the help screen
+- `H`: show the help screen for more hotkeys.
-- `esc`: close the help screen or cancel an active search
-- `q`: quit the application

 See the help screen for additional shortcuts.